CennoxX/tsv-reconcile/README.md

 To build the C program simply call `make` in the downloaded folder.
 The input format for the command line is:
-`./reconcile <input file 1> <input row 1> <input file 2> <input row 2> <output file>` The reconciliation of two example files can also be called with `./reconcile --test`
+`./reconcile <input file 1> <input row 1> <input file 2> <input row 2> <output file>`